daniellecrumley/LendingClubProject/EDA.md

-EDA revealed some interesting trends in the data.
+Exploratory data analysis revealed some interesting trends in the data.
 We explore some of these trends below.

 **Imports**